MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-credentials.md

 -	Select one environment variable.
 -	Select the **advanced** option and select **Show dependencies**.
 -	You can see:
     -	The credentials using this environment variable.
     -	The connections using this environment variable.

 ## Export a desktop flow connection using credential

 >[!NOTE]
->You should read first the article about [ALM for desktop flows](/power-automate/desktop-flows/alm/alm-solution)
+>You should first read the article about [ALM for desktop flows](/power-automate/desktop-flows/alm/alm-solution)

 You can export a cloud flow with a desktop flow connection using credential.
 You should import the solution containing the credential and the related environment variables first then import the one containing the cloud flow and the desktop flow.

 ## Limitations
 -	Credentials (preview) are only available for desktop flow connections for now.
--	Creating credentials in the new designer is not available yet.
+-	Creating credentials in the new designer isn't available yet.
--	You cannot edit the selected environment variables in an existing credential.
+-	You can't edit the selected environment variables in an existing credential.
 If you want to change the value of username and password, you need to either update the environment variables or the AKV secret.
--	Update of connections using credentials is asynchronous but should not exceed 1 minute.
+-	Update of connections using credentials is asynchronous but shouldn't exceed 1 minute.